amar-sm/snake-n-ladders/README.md

 The game supports multiple players and follows standard board rules with snakes and ladders.

 ## Features
-> Supports 2–4 players
+* Supports 2–4 players.
-> Graphical board using Turtle
+* Graphical board using Turtle.
-> Random dice rolls for movement
+* Random dice rolls for movement
-> Automatic handling of:
+* Automatic handling of:
     -Snakes (move down)
     -Ladders(move up)
-> Displays player positions on the board
+* Displays player positions on the board
-> Turn-based gameplay via terminal input
+* Turn-based gameplay via terminal input

 ## Technologies Used
 > Python